YuliyaVolkova/burger_mvc/README.md

 and rename to: /path/to/<host_name>/.env

 ...
-	DB_HOST_NAME= '<host>', // What host to connect to, defaults to localhost/ 'dbname' => '<dbname>', // The name of the database to user.
+	DB_HOST_NAME=<localhost>    // What host to connect to, defaults to localhost/

-	'username' => '<username>', // Connect to the database as this username.
-	'password' => '<password>', // Password associated with the username.
-	'charset' => 'utf8' // Sets the client character set.
-	DB_HOST_NAME=<localhost>    // What host to connect to, defaults to localhost/ DB=<dbname> // The name of the database to user.
+    DB=<dbname> // The name of the database to user.

     DB_USER_NAME=<username> //  Connect to the database as this username.

     DB_PASSWORD=<password>  //  Password associated with the username.

     ...
     ...
     ...